Job

 The Story:

-The Lord told him that a man named Job was a very good man.
-God said that Job always wanted to do right and that he loved God very much.
+The Lord told him that Job was a very good man.
+God said Job always wanted to do right and loved God very much.

 Satan knew about Job.
 Job lived in the land of Uz.
-He loved God very much and God had blessed him in his life.
+He loved God very much, and God had blessed him.
 Job had seven sons and three daughters.
-He had great herds of livestock; 7000 sheep; 3000 camels; 500 yokes of oxen; 500 donkeys; and lots more.
+He had great herds of livestock: 7,000 sheep, 3000 camels, 500 yokes of oxen, 500 donkeys, and lots more.
 He was the greatest man in the land of the East.

 Job’s children loved each other and loved him.
-They grew up and had their own houses but they still liked to visit Job.
-Sometimes they would go to each other’s houses and visit with one other.
+They grew up and had their own houses but still liked visiting Job.
+Sometimes, they would go to each other’s houses and visit with one another.

 “Job only loves you because you have given him all of these good things.
 If he did not have riches and family and his health then he would curse you in your face and hate you,” Satan sneered to God.